|

 Scientific Biography

-The main scientific fields are Information Theory, Prediction, Complexity of
+My main scientific fields of interest are Information Theory, Cryptography and Steganography,

 INFORMATION THEORY and PREDICTION